Need a break from the big city? View 42-hour itineraries from 13 cities.More

 Imaginative dishes capitalize on abundant regional produce: fine fresh seafood—notably the local delicacy, the Moreton Bay bug (a sweet-fleshed crustacean)—premium steak, Darling Downs lamb, cheeses, macadamia nuts, avocadoes, olives, and fruit, matched with fine regional wines.

-Most of the city's hip cafés and smart fine-dineries are clustered in West End, Fortitude Valley, New Farm, and Petrie Terrace; you'll also find some excellent eateries in the city center and the riverfront South Bank precinct, and a smattering around the suburbs, particularly Rosalie, Paddington, Milton, and Ascot.
-For terrific fresh seafood, head for Brisbane's bayside suburbs, such as Manly, Redcliffe, and Sandgate, or to South Stradbroke Island.
+Most of the city's hip cafés and smart fine dining establishments are clustered in West End, Fortitude Valley, New Farm, Teneriffe, and Petrie Terrace; you'll also find some excellent eateries in the city center and the riverfront South Bank precinct, and a smattering around the suburbs, particularly Rosalie, Paddington, Milton, and Ascot.
+For terrific fresh seafood, head for Brisbane's bay-side suburbs, such as Manly, Redcliffe, and Sandgate.